 - employees of individuals who supply services or goods (whether paid or unpaid);

-- associates of a company (for example, the directories and/or secretaries of a subsidiary company) and;
+- an individual who is an associate of a company (for example, the directors and/or secretaries of a subsidiary company); and

 - relatives or dependants of all the above categories (i.e. any spouse, parent, child, grandchild, sibling or other linear ancestor).

 People within these categories do not have to be presently engaged with the company to qualify as a whistleblower.
 For example, former officers and employees are protected.